dementeddevil/IdentityServer8/docs/intro/contributing.rst

 **Naming conventions**

-As of October 2017, the IdentityServer8.* nuget namespace is reserved for our packages.
+As of October 2017, the Zen.IdentityServer.* nuget namespace is reserved for our packages.
 Please use the following naming conventions:

-``YourProjectName.IdentityServer8``
+``YourProjectName.Zen.IdentityServer``

 or

-``IdentityServer8.Contrib.YourProjectName``
+``Zen.IdentityServer.Contrib.YourProjectName``